jbaylina/syncorm/README.md

 The objects can be linked in a one to many relation.

 So you can access all the data directly with javascript objects.
-It is very useful to use Underscore or Async libraries to traverse the tables and the linked records.
+It is very useful to use Underscore/lodash or Async libraries to traverse the tables and the linked records.

 In the same way, you can also write to the database in a short transaction.
 You just edit the objects and the library will take care of writing every thing to the database in a transactional maner.